The legal process can seem complicated and mysterious, especially the jury selection process. Do you get a say? Does your lawyer?

 If your case is headed to trial, you’ll probably want to understand how jurors are chosen.
 Civil Litigation Attorney Kristoffer Wathne explains Colorado’s jury selection process in the video below.

-Robinson & Henry Offers a Free Consultation
+Robinson & Henry Offers a free case assessment

 Jury Selection is Very Important